Do I need a lawyer?

 If you plan on filing for custody on your own, you can start by calling or visiting the civil clerk at your courthouse for more information about the paperwork you will need to file.
 To find the contact information of a courthouse in your area, go to our NV Courthouse Locations page.

-At least two county courthouses in Nevada also have self-help centers that can help you with your child custody paperwork.
-In Washoe County, you can contact the Family Court Self Help Center by phone at (775) 325-6731 or go to their website.
+At least one county courthouse in Nevada also has a self-help center that can help you with your child custody paperwork.
 In Clark County, you can contact the Family Law Self Help Center by phone at (702) 455-1500 or go to their website.

 If you live outside of these counties, check with your courthouse to see if they have a self-help center, too.
 Even if you plan on representing yourself, you might want to consider having a lawyer review your papers before you file them.